Updated: Sep 4

 Over the Summer I had the wonderful opportunity to travel and meet some pretty incredible people.
 On one of my travels I experienced the act of loving kindness from a stranger and being who I am I offered the same in return with a Gift as a gesture of gratitude and appreciation.
 However, my gift was met with some resistance and it left me to really contemplate the acts of giving and receiving.

-The exchange of giving and receiving is a loving act of kindness on both ends and something happens on both ends for the giver and the receiver that is somewhat magical and make the Universe a much better place to live in.
-The Giver feels prompted to give from a place of love, thought, and consideration and the Receiver is moved to feel gratitude for the Act of kindness.
+The exchange of giving and receiving is a loving act of kindness.
+On the giving and the receiving ends something beautiful and delightful occurs, making the Universe a much better place to live in, one little act at a time.
+The Giver feels prompted to give from a place of love, thought, and consideration and the Receiver is moved to feel gratitude for the Act of the kind gesture.
 A win, win for both.
 Right?

 How about when you offer a gift and the opposing party declines to accept?
 This is what exactly happened to me and I really had to think about the situation.
 I know the resistance was not meant to be hurtful or mean or negatively intentional.
 I think it was much deeper and I really wanted to understand the process.
 So i thought about it and prayed for guidance.
 The next day after much thought and consideration I approached the same person with a message.
 I offered my most sincere understanding for not accepting my gift and I also offered light on the part of the Giver (myself) and for perhaps others moving forward.
 This is the message I offered.